BrookTheBook/brookthebook.github.io/projects/sprint6.md

 ---
-title: JavaScript Snake Game
+title: Python Password Encryption
 layout: page
 ---

 ## Inspiration

-This was supposed to be the Capstone for this Course, so I created a game that I knew everyone loved!
+The inspiration for this was a workshop from Major League Hacking: Build.

 ## What it does